Days of the New: 1999–2001

 Shortly after the original band's breakup, Meeks recorded a second album, Days of the New, informally referred to as the Green album to distinguish it from the group's first album with the same title.
 The Green album was released on August 31, 1999.
 Meeks debuted his new band on September 4, 1999, at the ear X-tacy store in Louisville.
 Critics were fairly enthusiastic about the album but it sold poorly compared to the previous effort.

 In February 2000, Meeks returned to the studio with a new band and recorded his third album as Days of the New, completing it by July.
 Like the previous two albums, it was titled Days of the New, but called the Red album by the media.
 The first single, "Hang on to This" peaked at No. 18 on the US Rock Chart and was the most added song on rock radio the week of its debut.
 The album, released two weeks after the September 11, 2001 attacks with very little promotion, sold 90,000 copies.
 Days of the New toured with Creed and 3 Doors Down.
-Meanwhile, Meeks's original bandmates formed the band Tantric, whose debut album Tantric went platinum.

-2002–present
+2002–2014

-After touring for "Red," the band parted ways with Interscope and had a period of inactivity.
+After touring for Red, the band parted ways with Interscope and had a period of inactivity.
 In December 2002, Meeks was involved in a high-profile audition for Velvet Revolver with several former members of Guns N' Roses.
 In the later half of 2003, Meeks embarked on a solo tour, performing at small venues.
 In January 2004, Days of the New split with Interscope Records over creative differences.
 His addiction to methamphetamine continued and in early 2005, he appeared on A&E's Intervention, where family and friends convinced him to enter rehab.

 In September 2005, Meeks announced he had achieved sobriety and was writing for a fourth Days of the New record.